 A final strand of research looks at the adoption and use of social media by politicians in the Global South with a focus on how social media relates to discourses of development.

 - Chandra, P. (2017).
-Informality and Invisibility – Traditional Technologies as Tools for Collaboration in an Informal Market, at CHI 2017 (upcoming)
+Informality and Invisibility – Traditional Technologies as Tools for Collaboration in an Informal Market.
+In Proceedings of the SIGCHI conference on human factors in computing systems.
+ACM.
+(Honorable Mention) link

 - Pal, J., Chandra, P., et al. (2016) An Accessibility Infrastructure for the Global South, at ICTD 2016, Ann Arbor. link